cfirmo33/itprints/README.md

 For custom requests and more information, please visit [TEE4IT](HTTPS://TEE4IT.COM) website

-For getting updates when new posters are published, follow the project on [Twitter](https://twitter.com/tee4it), [Instagram](https://www.instagram.com/tee4it/) and [Facebook](https://www.facebook.com/Tee4it-187646978350800/)
+For getting updates when new posters are published, follow the project on [Twitter](https://twitter.com/tee4it)

 # License